-Transfer from Co-op to Regular in the Faculty of Busines ss \$75

-Application for Undergraduate Admission (§12) \$100/form

-Application for Undergraduate Readmission or Transfer (§12) \$75/form

-Graduate readmission (§22.2.2) \$1,237.63

-Graduate thesis microfilming \$40

-Health Care Coverage for International Students (UAHIF ) \$50/month

-Language Other Than English Proficiency Exam \$50/exam

-Parchment Off-Cycle Printing Fee \$60

-Replacement parchment \$60

-Replacement Student OneCard \$12

-Respiratory Fit-Testing \$20/test

-Security Clearance Check \$30-50 O/check (variable)
+Transfer from Co-op to Regular in the Faculty of Business1 \$75 Application for Undergraduate Admission (§12) \$115/form Application for Undergraduate Readmission or Transfer (§12) \$75/form Augustana Student Insurance Policy fee Graduate Application for Admission \$100 Graduate Readmission (§22.2.2) \$1,264,56 Graduate thesis microfilming \$42 Health Care Coverage for International Students (UAHIP) \$47/month Language Other Than English Proficiency Exam2 \$50/exam Parchment Off-Cycle Printing Fee \$60 Replacement parchment \$60 Replacement Student ONEcard \$20 Respiratory Fit-Testing3 \$25/test Security Clearance Check4 \$30 - 50/check (variable)

 1Administration fee

-For students in the Faculty of Arts to meet the second language requirement.
+2For students in the Faculty of Arts to meet the second language requirement.

-3Applies to students who are commencing a placement in a facility under Capital Health administration in one of the designated patient care areas and/or in one of the identified disciplines.
+3Applies to students who are commencing a placement in a facility under Alberta Health Services administration in one of the designated patient care areas and/or in one of the identified disciplines.

-\Students across various Faculties (health science Faculties, Arts, Business and Education) may require a security clearance check as part of their placement or practicum experience with external agencies.
+Students across various Faculties (health science Faculties, Arts, Business and Education) may require a security clearance check as part of their placement or practicum experience with external agencies.